jerseycheese/BootHillGM/Docs/UserStories.md

   - Test decision points to ensure they don't create major narrative branches
   - Check that player choices influence the story without derailing the main plot **Status:** Not yet implemented.

-- [ ] As a player, I want my game progress to be automatically saved, so that I don't lose my progress if I need to stop playing.
-  **Test Plan:**
-  - Verify that game state is saved after significant events (e.g., completing a conversation, finishing a combat encounter)
-  - Check that saved state includes character information, current location, and game progress
-  - Ensure that saving occurs without noticeable impact on game performance

-- As a player, I want to be able to resume my game from where I left off, so that I can continue my adventure across multiple play sessions.
-  **Test Plan:**
-  - Test loading a saved game from the main menu
-  - Verify that the game resumes with the correct character, location, and narrative context
-  - Ensure that all relevant game state (inventory, quest progress, etc.) is correctly restored

-- [ ] As a player, I want to see three contextual action buttons suggested by the AI, alongside the free text input option, so that I have quick access to logical choices while maintaining freedom of action.
-  **Test Plan:**
-  - Verify that three contextual actions are displayed as buttons
-  - Ensure buttons update based on current game context
-  - Check that free text input remains available
-  - Verify suggested actions are not duplicated in the narrative text

-- [ ] As a player, I want the narrative to focus on describing the scene and events, without including suggested actions in the text itself, so that the narrative flow is cleaner and more immersive.
-  **Test Plan:**
-  - Verify that narrative text doesn't include explicit action suggestions
-  - Ensure narrative remains descriptive and engaging
-  - Check that suggested actions appear only as UI buttons
-  - Test that narrative and action buttons work together cohesively

-- [ ] As a player, I want to see my character's health displayed as "current/total" format, so that I can better understand my character's health status.
-  **Test Plan:**
-  - Verify health is displayed in "current/total" format
-  - Ensure health updates are reflected correctly in both numbers
-  - Check that the format remains consistent after taking damage or healing
-  - Test that the display handles edge cases (0 health, max health, etc.)

-### Journal and Campaign Persistence
-- As a player, I want my game progress and journal entries to persist when I navigate away from the game session, so that I can resume my game where I left off.
-  **Test Plan:**
-  - Start a game session and make several interactions
-  - Navigate away from the game session and then return
-  - Verify that the game state, including journal entries, is restored correctly **Status:** Partially implemented, needs testing.

 ### Combat System
 - As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.